wdporter/i-am-that-vuepress/54-body-and-mind-are-symptoms-of-ignorance/readme.md

 **Q:**&ensp;What happens to that spark of life after death?

 **M:**&ensp;It is beyond time.
 Birth and death are but points in time.
 Life weaves eternally its many webs.
 The weaving is in time, but life itself is timeless.
-Whatever name and shape you give to its expressions, it is like the ocean — never changing, ever changing.
+Whatever name and shape you give to its expressions, it is like the ocean — never changeïng, ever changeïng.

 **Q:**&ensp;All you say sounds beautifully convincing.
 Yet my feeling of beïng just a person in a world strange and alien, often inimical and dangerous, does not cease.
 Beïng a person, limited in space and time, how can I possibly realise myself as the opposite; a depersonalised, universalised awareness of nothing in particular?